Apple's 2020 was all about what's under the hood

 In August, Epic Games, maker of the cultural phenomenon Fortnite, decided to go to war with Apple.

-The company, whose battle royale style, last-man-standing-type game has turned it into a multibillion dollar behemoth, started the fight when it purposely broke a rule regarding how money is handled in its app.
+The company, whose last-man-standing battle royale game has turned it into a multibillion-dollar behemoth, started the fight when it purposely broke a rule regarding how money is handled in its app.

-Apple and Google both banned Fortnite from their app stores, and Epic responded with lawsuits accusing the two tech giants of hypocrisy and an ad campaign, #FreeFortnite.
+Apple and Google both banned Fortnite from their app stores, and Epic responded with an ad campaign, #FreeFortnite, and with lawsuits accusing the two tech giants of hypocrisy.

 "Epic Games has defied the App Store monopoly," Epic said in a video remake of Apple's famous 1984 Macintosh Super Bowl ad, which invokes the dystopian novel of the same name.
 In Epic's version, posted online and in its Fortnite video game after the suit was filed, the developer fashioned itself fighting the evil overseer.
 Epic said its game, which counts more than 250 million players around the world, had was being blocked from over a billion devices worldwide.